(Last Updated On: 24th April 2021)

 Stuff to Know:

-I must explain for those not familiar with Edinburgh, when I say Leith Walk, I’m referring to the whole stretch of road from the end of Elm Row all the way to the end where it meets Great Junction and Duke Street’s intersection.
+I must explain for those not familiar with Edinburgh, when I say Leith Walk, I’m referring to the whole stretch of road from the end of Elm Row all the way to where it meets Great Junction and Duke Street’s intersection.
 Taxi drivers would tell you Leith Walk doesn’t start until you get to Albert Street, a good half way down this.
 But a lot of locals, myself included, just take the lazy way out and refer to the whole road as Leith Walk.